vub/team/developer-runner.md

  Save this file in your Xcode project folder as `.gitlab-ci.yml`.

-10. After all, you can push your commit normally and you can check `Pipelines` tab to see CI build's log
+After all, you can push your commit normally and you can check `Pipelines` tab to see CI build's log

 ## Notes
-Let's go through the file with some detail:
+Let's go through the file with some details:

 - The file first describes the stages available to each job.
 For simplicity, we have one stage (build) and one job (build_project).
 - The file then provides the settings for each job.
 The build_project job runs two scripts: one to clean the Xcode project, and then another to build and test it.
 You can probably skip the cleaning script to save time, unless you want to be sure that you're building from a clean state.